kr45732/rust-query-api/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Fkr45732%2Frust-query-api&plugins=postgresql&envs=BASE_URL%2CPORT%2CAPI_KEY%2CPOSTGRES_URL%2CWEBHOOK_URL%2CFEATURES&BASE_URLDesc=The+base+URL+of+the+domain+such+as+localhost&PORTDesc=The+port+such+as+8080&API_KEYDesc=Key+needed+to+access+this+API+%28NOT+a+Hypixel+API+key%29&POSTGRES_URLDesc=Full+URL+of+a+PostgreSQL+database&WEBHOOK_URLDesc=Discord+webhook+URL+for+logging&FEATURESDesc=The+features+%28QUERY%2C+PETS%2C+LOWESTBIN%29+you+want+enabled+separated+with+a+%27%2B%27&PORTDefault=8080&POSTGRES_URLDefault=%24%7B%7BDATABASE_URL%7D%7D&FEATURESDefault=QUERY%2BPETS%2BLOWESTBIN&referralCode=WrEybV)

 ## Todo
-- Improved error handling
-- Better documentation and more examples
+- Better documentation & more examples
-- Regular auctions
 - Sync updates using Cloudflare headers
+- Admin key for raw SQL parameters